Natashfine/GoodVibes/README.md

 # GoodVibes

-This is a test project, for me to get even greater then I am :)
+This is a test project, for me to get even greater than I am :)